- Written by Dr.Mehmet Demircioglu

 Antihistamines may help mild itching or hives when they have been advised for your case, but they are not a substitute for emergency help when breathing, throat, fainting, chest, or rapidly spreading whole body symptoms are present.

-Allergy concerns before a second procedure
+Allergy concerns and a second procedure

 A second procedure needs a written allergy plan, not a verbal guess on the morning of surgery.
 Sometimes a different medicine can be used.
 Sometimes a medicine may be avoided.
 Review by an allergist, dermatologist, cardiologist, or the prescribing doctor may be needed before surgery is booked.
 The answer depends on the reaction, the medical history, and whether the procedure can be planned without unnecessary medicine exposure.